xhstdong/toronto_real_estate/README.md

 Motivated by this question, I found some data to perform an analysis.

-The housing data is pulled from Zoocasa (2022 data)
+The housing data is pulled from Zoocasa (2024 data)

 Nieghbourhood data is downloaded from City of Toronto Open Data portal.

 Transit data taken from Metrolinx.

-Crime data available from Toronto Police Open Data portal.
+Crime data available from Toronto Police Open Data portal (2022).

 The analysis is done in the jupyter notebook, which outputs some nice maps like this: